znsio/specmatic-documentation/documentation/stubbing-jms.md

                     is: queue
 ```

-Above file serves as a contract for the ActiveMQ server.
+This file serves as the specification that declares what a JMS message being sent to the queue will look like.

-### Implementing ActiveMQ server
+### Inject an ActiveMQ JMS client using JNDI

 Create a new [TestInitialContextFactory.java](jms-stub-code/TestInitialContextFactory.java) file into src/test/jms package.

 This will create an ActiveMQ server with which clients can interact.

-### Changing the JMS Endpoint

-Locate the `.properties` file and change the value of the JMS endpoint `spring.jms.jndi-name` or `spring.datasource.jndi-name`
-to `jms.TestInitialContextFactory`(fully qualified classpath).
+Locate the `.properties` file and change the value of the JMS endpoint `spring.jms.jndi-name` or `spring.datasource.jndi-name` to `jms.TestInitialContextFactory`(fully qualified classpath).
-The above approach is specific to JMS with JNDI, the approach would be different for other implementations to consume the ActiveMQ JMS client.

 On running the application, JMS calls are redirected to the newly created server.

+Depending on your context, you may need to additional methods in TestInitialContextFactory.

-## Stubbing out interactions
+## Stub out interactions

 * Verification of stub interactions is coming soon.
-* For now, a channel will always represent a queue(e.g. testQueueText represents a queue).
+* For now, a channel will represents a queue (e.g. testQueueText represents a queue).
-* Update the async-api.yaml and add blocks for all the queues that this application will write to.
+* Update the async-api.yaml and add channels for all the queues that this application will write to.

-## Note

-* The current version of `specmatic-jms` at the time of writing is 0.0.1, but expect this to change when more capabilities are added.